Hope You're Happy, Lemon

 Hope You're Happy, Lemon (クソ女に幸あれ, Kuso Onna ni Sachiare) is a Japanese manga series written and illustrated by Mizuki Kishikawa.
-It began serialization on Shueisha's Shōnen Jump+ manga service in October 2023.
+It was serialized on Shueisha's Shōnen Jump+ manga service from October 2023 to September 2026.
+Its chapters have been compiled in eleven tankōbon volumes.
+The series follows Sunao Akiyoshi, a university student who suddenly starts swapping bodies with his old girlfriend, Lemon Nishikawa.

 Plot

 As a junior high school student, Sunao Akiyoshi was in a relationship with his childhood friend Lemon Nishikawa.
-One day, Lemon confesses to Sunao that she has been cheating on him with three different men and breaks up with him.
-Since that day, Sunao has struggled to move on from Lemon, but despite that he has moved on to university and is trying to start a new relationship with fellow student and film club member Natsumi Kogahara.
-He later unexpectedly reunites with Lemon on an outing.
-The next day he wakes up in Lemon's body, and Lemon shows up in Sunao's body.
-Sunao later discovers that Lemon is a student at a top-tier school and that she is roommates with Kogahara.
+However, Lemon confessed to Sunao that she has been cheating on him with three different men and broke up with him.
+Since that day, Sunao has struggled to move on, but is slowly trying to begin a relationship with fellow student and film club member Natsumi Kogahara.

+One day, Sunao unexpectedly reunites with Lemon on an outing.
+The next morning, he wakes up in Lemon's body, and Lemon shows up in Sunao's body; the two realize they have started swapping bodies on alternating days.
+Meanwhile, Sunao discovers that not only is Lemon a student at a top-tier school, she is also roommates with Kogahara.
+The story follows the trio as they navigate their situation and their feelings for each other.